johngwells/Eloquent-JS/README.md

 - The purpose of this is to help understand control flow
 - Solidify my knowledge by doing
 - Holding myself accountable everyday to use git & code daily
-- A way to see my progress as I progress through school.
+- A way to see my progress as I progress through daily coding, challenges & projects.